 “Already, all academic departments should have new copy machines that automatically make double-sided documents,” Dawson said.
-The machines also have a setting that scans documents and turns them directly into PDF files to avoid printed copies.
+The machines also have a setting that scans documents and turns them directly into PDF files from soda PDF to avoid printed copies.
 Dawson said that there will also be workshops available this semester for faculty members to encourage them to use less paper in their courses or make them entirely paper-free.

 In addition, Dawson said that water bottle filling stations will be installed around campus this semester to encourage the campus community to reduce the number of disposable bottles used.
 There will also be composting areas in the College Houses, as well as training sessions so students learn which materials can and cannot be composted.

 “We’re hoping all of these will be accomplished by the end of this semester,” Dawson said.
 “It’s been deemed possible to have them completed by late April.”